Daniel97er/MathBoxIT/README.md

 ### Chinese remainder theorem
 With this algorithm we can get the smallest natural number which meets the following conditions.
 From a list of equations which looks like:
-X congruent mod % number
+(X congruent number mod)
-X congruent 2 2 = 1
+(X congruent 4 mod7)
-8 % 3 = 3
+(X congruent 3 mod5)
-6 % 5 = 2
+(X congruent 5 mod2)
-When the divisors are all coprime the chinese remainder function can find the smallest number which solves the conditions.
+When the mods are all coprime the chinese remainder function can find the smallest number which solves the conditions.

-To use the function enter the number in the following format: number_list:3 8 6 mod_list:2 3 5
+To use the function enter the number in the following format: number_list:4 3 5 mod_list:7 5 2

 ## Binary world